tobiasrask/rest-services/README.md

 At first we define **Service** for our app.
 In our example we defined **Example API Service**, which is listening url **/api**.
 You can have multiple services if you like, they all have unique paths.

+At the moment all reponses are returned with pure JSON.

 If you need to alter services response data or format, just extend **RestServices** class and implement *sendResponse(err, req, res, response)* method.
 We will cover this documentation in near future.